greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/host-functions/add_host_name.md

 ## DESCRIPTION

-Expands the with the given hostname.
+Expands the vHosts list with the given hostname.

 The mandatory parameter *hostname* is of type *string*.
-It contains the hostname which should be added to the list of VHosts
+It contains the hostname which should be added to the list of vHosts

 Additionally a source, how the hostname was detected can be added with the named argument *source* as a *string*.
 If it is not given, the value *NASL* is set as default.